What do I talk about in the first session?

 The first session entails me informing you about who I am and what services I offer and going over mandatory information the state requires a counselor share with you.
 I'll be asking questions to clarify what your goal for counseling is.
 I do a diagnostic assessment at the first session which means I ask about your symptoms (anxious, depressed, trauma related) which points to a diagnosis.
 A diagnosis is required to bill insurance.
 I will let you know what diagnosis I am using.
 If you are private pay and coming for life coaching issues, a mental health diagnosis may not be necessary.
 I may still assess for a diagnosis at the first session anyway, as it guides the approach I may take during the counseling process.

 IF you are coming for a diagnostic assessment, there will be questions about your past and present symptoms, previous diagnosis if any, current medication if any, if anyone else in the family has a diagnosis, and how symptoms are affecting your overall functioning.
 My intention is to get as clear of a picture as possible in the time we have of the issues and symptoms that are troubling you and to provide you with a some possible ways I might approach the identified issues.
+When you set up for the first appointment, I will send you a form that asks a few questions and has a checkbox symptom list which will make the first appointment go soother.

 My focus at all times is to assist you in building or rebuilding your resilience.
 I use a lot of metaphors, similes, and analogies.
 I listen for a few sessions focusing on understanding how you think about the world.
 I listen for your values and beliefs and don’t impose my values or beliefs on you.
 I don’t pretend to have all the answers, I approach my job more like a guide, I hold the lamp when it’s dark to show the stumbling blocks.
 I compare my role as a counselor to Mary Poppins.
 She blew in on the wind to where she was needed, she got the job done with fun and efficiency, and she left when the time was right.
 That is what I will attempt to do, meet you where your needs are, work with you in a safe and efficient manner, and complete our counseling relationship when you are ready.